hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/epistles_first_series/300_065_blessed_and_beloved.md

 BLESSED AND BELOVED, (E. T. Sturdy)

-Today I received a letter from India written by Abhedânanda that in all probability he had started on the 11th August by the B.I.S.N., "S.S.Mombassa".
+Today I received a letter from India written by Abhedānanda that in all probability he had started on the 11th August by the B.I.S.N., "S.S.Mombassa".
 He could not get an earlier steamer; else he would have started earlier.
 In all probability he would be able to secure a passage